voostindie/markdown-curator/README.md

 The [template-application](template-application/) folder holds a minimal template for creating your own curator.

 [Vincent's Markdown Curator](https://github.com/voostindie/vincents-markdown-curator) (vmc) is my own, personal implementation that I use every day.
 It runs on top of 4 independent vaults - work, volunteering, personal, demo - each with their own unique queries, and some shared across.
 You might find some inspiration in it.

+## Extracting information from content to front matter properties

+When maintaining notes in my personal knowledge system, I try to follow two rules:

+1. Never duplicate information manually.
+2. Make all relevant, meaningful information part of the content itself.

+The first rule is actually why this tool exists.
+With it, content can be sliced and diced in any way conceivable, and then represented back as part of content itself, automatically.
+Change the original content, and all its transformations follow.
+No mistakes are possible.

+The second rule exists because I believe information should be in human-readable plain text (Markdown), and not forced in some kind of structure to satisfy some tool.
+Tools should adapt to people, not the other way around.
+I do not consider front matter in a document to be part of the content of that document.
+It's metadata.
+In my opinion, metadata should be only one of two things:

+1. **Operational data**: data that supports some tool in doing its work.
+Examples: "Use this CSS template for the HTML export", or "Use this image as a cover for the cards view", or "Allow these aliases for the document".
+Things like that.
+2. **Derived data**: data that is extract from the content and persisted in an easier digestible way for tools.
+Examples: "The status of a project", or "The author of a book", or "The poster of a movie".

+Yet, front matter has its use.
+For example, Obsidian plugins like [Bases](https://help.obsidian.md/bases) allow Notion-like datasets to be created with it conveniently.
+But, there's a danger in them also, because they can either lead to crucial information being duplicated - both in the content and in the properties - or moved out of the content into the metadata.
+I'm not sure which is worse.

+This is why the curator can update front matter automatically.
+The content - the Markdown - is where the source information is.
+Front matter properties should not replace or manually duplicate source information.
+But they can be derived from it.
+Both rules are followed, and tools that act on front matter are satisfied at the same time.

+(In Obsidian, I prefer to hide document properties.
+I don't need to see them, because everything I might need is in the content.
+But I do use them.)

 ## Obsidian users: Ye be warned!